-Potassium nitrate, often the active, main ingredient in sensitivity toothpaste, is one of the ingredients approved by the ADA for use in treating tooth sensitivity.
+Potassium nitrate, often the active, main ingredient in sensitivity toothpaste, is one of the ingredients, according to Livestrong, for use in treating tooth sensitivity.
 This compound is able to seep into the surface of the enamel of your teeth, reaching the nerves inside.
 The potassium nitrate then blocks the signals that the nerves in your teeth usually send to the brain to trigger discomfort.
 Although the active ingredient in toothpaste for sensitive teeth is effective, it usually takes several uses of the toothpaste before you can see and feel the difference.

 Fluoride for Sensitive Teeth

 Sensitive teeth toothpaste also contains fluoride, and although this well-known ingredient won't block the pain, it does help strengthen the enamel of the teeth, keeping strong foods from reaching the nerves.
 It has the added benefit of reducing your risk for cavities, too.
 Some toothpastes made for sensitive teeth, such as Colgate® Sensitive, contain higher levels of fluoride than regular toothpastes, and may therefore be more helpful depending on the level of sensitivity.
 Along with using a toothpaste that contains fluoride, you might also consider having your dentist apply fluoride gels or varnishes to your teeth during your semiannual checkup to further strengthen your enamel.